| Title: | Assorted Functions and Observations by P0bs |

 The calendar year in which the tax year ends, as a YYYY integer.
 For example, tax year 2023/24 would be 2024. |

-This function uses the Milevsky-Robinson to analyse the probability of retirement ruin, by parsimoniously meshing investment risk and return, mortality estimates and spending rates without resorting to opaque Monte Carlo simulations.
+This function uses the Milevsky-Robinson method to analyse the probability of retirement ruin, by parsimoniously meshing investment risk and return, mortality estimates and spending rates without resorting to opaque Monte Carlo simulations.
 For further details, see: Milevsky, M. and C. Robinson; "A Sustainable Spending Rate without Simulation"; Financial Analysts Journal, Volume 61, Number 6.
 (2005).
 Please note that these are approximations, so do not rely on them for financial returns or planning.
+All arguments are vectorised and are recycled in the standard R fashion.

 return_expected |